Is downsizing your home for retirement a good idea?

 Share on social:

-As retirement approaches, many homeowners find themselves at a crossroads, mulling over whether to downsize their homes or age in place.
+As retirement approaches, many homeowners find themselves at a crossroads, mulling over whether to leave their family homes or age in place.
 The decision is far more than just a change in residence — but one that impacts all aspects of the retirement journey ahead.
+So, how do you determine if downsizing for retirement is right for you?

 What are ways to downsize your home?